Cherdenko/Server-alive-Checker/README.md

 -vanilla DayZ works without any problems, but i am yet to have tested server with mods, as i keep getting Wrong version messages.

+Update 21.12.2018:
+-
+-Log Rotator is working
+-made some improvements in the code and also worked further towards the goal of using this tool for multiple BI Games

 In the future:
 Sent messages if your server crashed